On sweet undeniable feeling of power of international intellectual feudalism, bias, discrimination, censoring and theft

 Figure 1.
 Left anterior oblique (LAO) view of the RCA displaying severe positive remodeling around the proximal stent and distal stent occlusion (arrow).

 Figure 2.
 IVUS examination of the stented portion of the vessel (from Image 1) revealing significant positive remodeling of the artery (blue arrow) away from the stent (red arrow) resulting in malapposition.

 IVUS – intravascular ultrasound

 A 72-year old man suffered an inferior STEMI in 2004.
 CA revealed a severe mid RCA stenosis and a TAXUS DES was deployed.
 Aspirin, clopidogrel and secondary prevention medication were commenced and continued indefinitely, for unclear reasons.

 In 2015, he represented with inferior STEMI, having self- ceased aspirin and clopidogrel 7 months prior.
-CA revealed mid-vessel RCA ST. Following RCA clot aspiration, IVUS demonstrated severe in stent restenosis (ISR) with subsequent plaque rupture.
+CA revealed mid-vessel RCA stent thrombosis.
+Following RCA clot aspiration, IVUS demonstrated severe in-stent restenosis with subsequent plaque rupture.
 A DES was then successfully deployed.